jbannick/hellokata-java/src/modules/custom_images/hellomodimageusinglibs/README.md

 To deploy this app:

-- Your destination computer must use the **same operating system** you used to build your app, for example:  MacOS
+- You must have Java JRE at or later than the release you used to build this installed on the destination computer
-- The release version of that operating system should not matter, but YMMV
-- It is not necessary to have Java installed on that computer
-- Having Java installed on that computer should not affect this app

 1. Copy the appmod_image directory, and run.sh file, and names.csv file to the destination computer and directory
 2. At the command line, cd to that location